aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ##### The data structure and function implementation list of the wallet
 The wallet is a container.
 In addition to storing the information necessary to access the blockchain, the container also contains a key management system, which corresponds to the data structure and implementation method of the wallet.

 The BoAT SDK runs on the application processor of the cellular module, and the resources of its operating environment are limited.
-For example, some cellular modules may not provide non-volatile memory access interfaces; on the other hand,From the user's point of view, some users may just want to create a temporary wallet for testing, but don't want to store it for a long time.In view of this, in the design of BoAT SDK, wallets are divided into two categories: persistent wallets and one-time wallets.
+For example, some cellular modules may not provide non-volatile memory access interfaces; on the other hand, from the user's point of view, some users may just want to create a temporary wallet for testing, but don't want to store it for a long time.
+In view of this, in the design of BoAT SDK, wallets are divided into two categories: persistent wallets and one-time wallets.
 Persistent wallets are stored in the non-volatile memory of the operating environment and will not be lost when power is off; one-time wallets are stored in the RAM of the operating environment and will be lost when power is off.

-In the data structure of the wallet,It should contain at least the following elements:
+In the data structure of the wallet, It should contain at least the following elements:
   + Account private key
   + Blockchain network information
   + RPC interface information